United Way of Central and Northeastern Connecticut

 • Working with United Way's Data Advisory Council framework to measure impact and monitor community conditions

-• Building relationships with existing United Way partner organizations who participate in the working groups
+• Building relationships with existing United Way partner organisations who participate in the working groups

-The organization has also formed strategic alliances with other funders, such as the Jewish Federation of Greater Hartford, to expand collaborative impact.
+The organisation has also formed strategic alliances with other funders, such as the Jewish Federation of Greater Hartford, to expand collaborative impact.

 Decision Timeline